anothertechs/anothertechs/src/blogs/programming/neural-network/resnet/index.md

 ---
-title: Understanding and Implimenting ResNet using PyTorch [2021]
+title: Understanding and Implimenting ResNet using Python
 date: 2021-09-02
 author: Hatim
 published: true
 category: programming
-keywords: resnet,pytorch,convolution,neural,network,code,programming,layer,hidden,deep,connection,mapping,alexnet,vggnet,model,batch,channel,input,output,dimenssion,residual,block,cuda,loss,optimizer,grad
+keywords: resnet,python,Convolutional,neural,network,pytorch
 description: The main goal is to provide insight into ResNets and dive into ResNet for the ImageNet dataset.
 It makes sense, according to researchers, to declare that “the deeper the better” when it comes to...
 thumbnail: ./resnet-arch.jpg
 ---

-# Understanding and Implimenting ResNet using PyTorch
+# Understanding and Implimenting ResNet using Python

-## Deep Convolution Neural Network
+## Deep Convolutional Neural Network

-In our [last article](https://anothertechs.com/programming/neural-network/cn/) we have seen how a simple convolution neural network works.A **Deep Convolution Neural Network** are the network which consists of many hidden layer for examples _AlexNet_ which consist of 8 layer where first 5 were convlutional layer and last 3 were full connected layer or _VGGNet_ which consists of 16 convolution layer.
+In our [last article](https://anothertechs.com/programming/neural-network/cn/) we have seen how a simple Convolutional neural network works.A **Deep Convolution Neural Network** are the network which consists of many hidden layer for examples _AlexNet_ which consist of 8 layer where first 5 were convlutional layer and last 3 were full connected layer or _VGGNet_ which consists of 16 Convolutional layer.

 The problem with these deep neural network were as you increase the layer we start seeing degradation problem.
 Or to put it in another word as we increase depth of the network the accuracy gets saturated and starts degrading rapidly.
 In a deep neural network as we perform back-propogation, repeated mulitplication for finding optimal solution makes gradient very small which result in degradation.
 This problem is often called vanishing gradient/exploding gradient.